azurecitadel/azurecitadel/content/vm/bastion.md

     Open up a browser and go to <http://localhost:8080>.

+    If you see the basic web page below then you have traversed the tunnel through Azure Bastion and accessed the web page running on the virtual machine.

     ![Web Page](../images/web_page.png)

-    If you see the basic web page above then you have successfully traversed the tunnel through Azure Bastion and you have accessed the web page running on the virtual machine.
+    **Success!**

 ## Cleanup